 1. Inspect the Foundation

 Before beginning the waterproofing process, conduct a thorough inspection of the block foundation.
 Look for visible cracks, moisture seepage, and any signs of damage.
-If you find any large cracks or structural issues, consider foundation repair to fix the damage before applying waterproofing solutions.
+These may include peeling paint, white powder (efflorescence), or soft, crumbling mortar joints.
+Use a flashlight to inspect corners and crawlspaces, and check for musty smells.

 2. Repair Cracks and Gaps